Mehulcoder/Mehulcoder/README.md

 ## Your friendly neighborhood Software Developer

-With a background in tech from IIT Guwahati and crafting code at Amazon as an SDE II, I'm all about making an impact through technology.
+With a background in tech from IIT Guwahati and working at Amazon as an SDE II, I'm all about making an impact through technology.
 I blend my love for algorithms and system design with a zest for life-long learning and fitness.

 ### Technologies I work with:
 ![AWS](https://img.shields.io/badge/-AWS-232F3E?style=flat-square&logo=amazonaws)